pejic/SPRotarySwitch/README.txt

-MHRotaryKnob

-This is a UIControl that acts like a rotary knob.
-In operation it is similar to a UISlider but its shape is square rather than long and narrow.
+SPRotarySwitch

+This control imitates a rotary switch (a rotary knob that snaps to a set of angles).
+The control can replace static UISegmentedControls where a square shape fits the layout better.

 HOW TO USE:

+Copy MHRotaryKnob.h, MHRotaryKnob.m, SPRotarySwitch.h, and SPRotarySwitch.m
-Copy MHRotaryKnob.h and MHRotaryKnob.m into your project.
+into your project.
 Add QuartzCore to your target's frameworks.

 You have to provide the images for the knob and the background.
 The demo project includes a few basic images but you probably want to use graphics that suit your